-An Arts Center in the Heart of Chemainus?
+An Arts Centre in the

 CVCAS has been promoting arts and culture in the greater community since 2001.
 Residents, merchants, visitors and tourists benefit from CVCAS projects and initiatives including Rain Forest Art Gallery (featuring works from more than 50 Visual Artists in the Local Community) and Summer Concerts and Music in the Park in Waterwheel Park.